Top 10 Steps to Increase Business Cybersecurity Today

 1. Purchase High-Quality Antivirus Software

 Antivirus software helps prevent, scan, detect and remove malicious viruses from a computer.
-Once installed, most antivirus software runs automatically in the background to provide real-time protection against cyber-attacks.
+Once installed, most antivirus software runs automatically in the background to provide real-time protection against cyberattacks.

 Companies should purchase a business package that can be shared between employees.
 Each device should have an antivirus program to help detect and prevent.
-However, it is essential to understand even the best programs may not be able to detect or avoid every cyber-attack (especially AI attacks).
+However, it is essential to understand that even the best programs may not be able to detect or avoid every cyber-attack (especially AI attacks).

 2. Protect Servers with A Firewall